lindangulopez/Linux-recap/README.md

 ## 🤝 Notes

 These notes are informal, personal, and always in progress.
 Feel free to read or reuse anything here.

----

-If you want, I can also make a cleaner or more aesthetic version!